-Funnily enough, in the age of digital SLRs and highly colored computer graphics, black and white photography seems to be re-emerging as a strong trend.
+Funnily enough, in the age of digital SLRs and highly colored computer graphics, black and white landscape photography seems to be re-emerging as a strong trend.

 Many new photographers presume that all they need to do is take the shot in black and white to start with, using the onboard monochrome camera setting.
-If only black and white photography was that easy.
+If only black and white landscape photography was that easy.